Hamburger

 The nature of right of a copyright consists of 2 types of exclusive rights: moral rights and economic rights.
 The creator or a copyright holder has the moral right, which is the right eternally inherent to the creator to:

-• Include or exclude their name in relation to the use of a copy of their work to the public
+• Include or exclude their name in relation to the use of a copy of their work to the public.

-• Use their alias name or pseudonym
+• Use their alias name or pseudonym.

-• Change the creation in accordance with the propriety of the community
+• Change the creation in accordance with the propriety of the community.

-• Change the title and the subtitle of the creation
+• Change the title and the subtitle of the creation.

-• Defend their rights in the occurrence of distortion of a creation, mutilation of a creation, modification of a creation or any matters that are detrimental to their honor or reputation
+• Defend their rights in the occurrence of distortion of a creation, mutilation of a creation, modification of a creation or any matters that are detrimental to their honor or reputation.

-The other exclusive rights owned by the creator or a copyright holder are the economic rights to gain economic benefits such as to publish and/or reproduce the creation subject to the copyright and to grant permission for third parties to publish and/or reproduce that creation.
+The other exclusive rights owned by the creator or a copyright holder are the economic rights to gain economic benefits such as to publish and/or reproduce the creation subject to the copyright and to grant permission for 3rd parties to publish and/or reproduce that creation.

 Ireland